rgalanakis/tddtraining/reveal.js/md_source/all.md

 V

-How can we be sure we're reaching the "player corp" logic?
+How can we be sure we're reaching the logic we want to test and we're not passing the test due to some other code?

+    def IsCorporation(ownerID, standsvc):
+        ...
+        elif boot.role == 'server':
+            iscorp = standsvc.IsKnownToBeAPlayerCorp(ownerID)
+            return iscorp
+        ...

+V

+## Use a mock!*

     import mock